davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter6_1_b.png)

 The place where the legs will go can be defined too.
 They are all located on the opposite end of the robot body.
-Notice also that they are rotated about the z-axis.
-This reflects the fact that they're on the opposite side of the body.
+Notice also that they are flipped about the z-axis.
+This reflects the fact that they're on the opposite side of the body from the origin.

 ```
 leg1Position = [ [ body6W_2, body6H, -body6W_2 ], [ 0, 0, 1 ], 180 ];